wpwham/product-open-pricing-for-woocommerce/readme.txt

 3. Start by visiting plugin settings at WooCommerce > Settings > Product Open Pricing.

 == Changelog ==

+= 1.2.3 - 21/10/2018 =
+* Add warning on description about free version restriction which allows open pricing for only one product at a time.

 = 1.2.2 - 09/10/2018 =
 * Fix compatibility with Currency Switcher on getting value from request